anycable/docs.anycable.io/docs/pro.md

 In most cases, that should work the same way as with non-Pro version; however, if you have a really high rate of incoming messages, you might want to fallback to the _actor-per-connection_ model (you can do this by specifying `--netpoll_enabled=false`).

-**NOTE:** Currently, using net polling is not compatible with WebSocket per-message compression and the built-in TLS support.
+**NOTE:** Currently, using net polling is not compatible with WebSocket per-message compression (it's disabled even if you enabled it explicitly).

 ## More features